Texas

 That

-the long ago appears probable from the large skull
+ago appears probable from the large skull recently unearthed

 Twice